blurrypiano/littleVulkanEngine/littleVulkanEngine/tutorial/README.md

 Create a directory for your project and copy the contents of tutorial to your directory.
 Rename .env-example to .env and enter the path to where you installed the vulkan sdk.

+If you are not using the makefile provided, make sure to compile your shader code to the .spv files (see tutorial 2).

 Build the project using make, and run.
-You should see a 6-colored cube.
+You should see a white featureless vase.
 Move the camera with WASD and the arrow keys.

+## Errors

+The most likely cause for an error is that the relative filepaths are not correct.
+This can happen if the current working directory for when the program executable is run is not the same as the project directory.
+In this case try changing "shaders/simple_shader.vert.spv" as "shaders/simple_shader.frag.spv" in simple_render_system.cpp to use an absolute path instead, as well the filepath for "models/smooth_vase.obj" in first_app.cpp